Ridge Airport Frequently Asked Questions (FAQs)

 What’s the timeline?
 When will the airport officially open?

 The City is working to transfer several parcels of land from CROET, DOE, and the private sector.
-Appraisals are underway to evaluate the privately owned lands at the airport site.
-The City’s contractor is continuing work on the Environmental Assessment and the Preliminary Engineering study.
+Appraisals of privately-owned lands at the airport site are now complete, and City Staff are working with the Tennessee Department of Transportation to begin the acquisition process.
+The City’s contractor is continuing work on the Environmental Assessment and the Preliminary Engineering study, with anticipated completion dates in late Summer 2022.
 The FAA has begun drafting its Section 106 Report to submit to the State Historic Preservation Office.
 The goal is to have planes in the air in 2025.

 Mark S. Watson